percwg/perc-wg/double/draft-ietf-perc-double.md

   with the tag from the inner transform and the OHB appended.

-2. Change any parts of the RTP packet that the relay wishes to change and are allowed to be changed.
+2. Change any parts of the RTP packet that the relay wishes to change and should be changed.

-2. If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
-A Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.
+3. A Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.
+If RTP value is changed and not already in the OHB, then add it with its original value to the OHB.

 4. If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB.
 Note that this might result in a